adslbarxatov/xash3d-for-ESHQ/README.md

 27. Range of pushables' sounds has been expanded and now they depend of materials of pushables.
 Sound script for pushables has been improved (better behavior corresponding).

 28. 'scripted_sentence' entity now can play single sound (it must be prefixed with '!!').
+Also you can add text message from titles.txt in addition to the sound sentence.

 29. Some speed improvements applied to shotgun and mp5.

 30. Fixed mouse wheel's behavior and keyboard settings interface's inconvenience.

+#
+## Known bugs

 Unfortunately, we cannot fix some bugs yet: